 For some people, strategies as simple as exercise and eating right might be all that is needed.
 For others, diet and exercise can be a useful addition to getting professional help.

 If you’re feeling down and not enjoying things as much as you used to, it can be hard to motivate yourself to get out of the house, spend time with family and friends or do other activities you used to enjoy.

 But getting out is one of the best ways to improve your mood, even if you have to push yourself to do it.

-The High Res website has a range of tools to motivate you to get back into life and the activities you love.
+Our Self-help tools section has a range of tools to motivate you to get back into life and the activities you love.

 Engage in rewarding activities to improve your mood

 Returning to fun activities is an important part of improving your mood.
 But if you're feeling down, you're less likely to do the activities you used to enjoy.

 Use the Enjoyable and Rewarding Activities tool to identify activities that you might find enjoyable.

 If you’re feeling down and unmotivated, it's tempting to withdraw from friends and family.
 This will only make your mood worse.